Hotspot-Face User Manual

 • Long-press header for options menu

-• Captive setup portal (mobile/tablet)
+• Captive setup portal (mobile or tablet)

 • Network scanning and selection